ambipomyan/CLIP-fine-tune-example/README.md

 Use `model(images, texts)` to get logits or use `encode_image()`/`encode_text()` methods to get image/text features, then get logits

 ###### test
-Use all 10 classes as the texts
+Use all 10 classes as the (zero-shot) classifier

 ### Results
 5x10 image train, 5x10 image test, batch size 10, epoch 20: Compare the accurancy measured by ratio before (zero-shot inference) and after fine-tuning: (original -> fine-tuned)